AirGuanZ/Atrc/doc/doc.md

 | Vec3i      | [ 3, 4, -6 ]                | 3D integer vector `(3, 4, -6)`        |
 | [Type]     | [Instance0, Instance1, ...] | JSON array of objects with given Type |

-When a string represents a path or file name, `${scene-directory}` represents the absolute path of the directory where the configuration file is located, and `${working-directory}` represents the absolute path of the working directory of the current executable program.
-Take `${scene-directory}/output.png` at the end of the above example configuration file as an example, it represents the `output.png` file in the directory where the configuration file is located.
+When a string represents a path or file name, `${scene-directory}` means the absolute path of the directory where the configuration file is located, and `${working-directory}` means the absolute path of working directory.
+Take `${scene-directory}/output.png` as an example, it means  `output.png` file in the directory where the configuration file is.

-Except for above types of fields, other fields appear in the syntax of a JSON object.
+Except for fields with above types, other fields appear in the syntax of JSON object.
 Each object contains a field `type`, representing its type in Atrc renderer.

 In the following description, I will use a simplified tabular form to indicate which fields an object should contain and the meaning of these fields.
 Taking the last post-processor `save_to_img` in the above configuration file as an example, its JSON representation is: